DheerajGowda37/Major_Project/README.md

 # Sentiment_Analysis
-This is the simple project to predict whether the movie review is positive ,neutral and negative represented by their respective Emoji's
+This is the simple project to predict whether the movie review is positive ,neutral and negative represented by their respective Emoji's.

 # Data
 For the data that is reviews is scraped using BeautifulSoup from the imdb website 'www.imdb.com'